Did you know that a church campaign attracts your community, challenges your members, and boosts momentum in your church?

 You may not have time in your calendar to do this for every series, but we know that people learn best by repetition.
 Tell them what you’re going to tell them during the series.
 Especially tell them how they and their unchurched friends will benefit from the series.

-2. Start Small Groups
+2. Start new Small Groups to do the campaign together.

 Recruit Small Group Leaders.